jonathanschneider/ProPresenter-Suite/README.md

 ## Installation

-Executables for Windows and macOS are available in under [releases](https://github.com/jonathanschneider/ProPresenter-Suite/releases).
+Installers for Windows and macOS are available in under [releases](https://github.com/jonathanschneider/ProPresenter-Suite/releases).

-For Windows [UnRTF](https://www.gnu.org/software/unrtf/) must be installed manually.

 ## Usage